rmnfournier/collaboration-competition/README.md

 [Windows 64-bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

-Then you can follow the instruction in the MADDPG.ipynb file to play with the agent.
+## Train and Watch the agent
+Training and watching the agent is done in the MADDPG.ipynb notebook.
+Detailed instructions are present in this notebook.

 ## Environment